Drinking Alcohol in Qatar: Important Rules To Know (2025)

 270Drinking any alcoholic beverage in a public place or opening a store or a house to trade in alcoholUp to 6 months imprisonment and/or a fine of up to QR 3,000

-270Being found drunk on the main road or, being intoxicated disturbing othersUp to 6 months imprisonment and/or a fine of up to QR 3,000
+270Being found drunk on the main road or being intoxicated and disturbing othersUp to 6 months imprisonment and/or a fine of up to QR 3,000

 271Giving a person under 16 years of age an alcoholic beverage or inciting him to drink alcoholUp to 3 years imprisonment and/or a fine of up to QR 10,000